-One overlooked benefit afforded by veneers is their ability to stabilize damaged teeth and prevent them from becoming more damaged in the future.
+One overlooked benefit of veneers is their ability to stabilize damaged teeth and prevent them from becoming more damaged in the future.
 Porcelain is an ideal material for this task, so you don’t have to worry about a crack or chip in one of your teeth ruining your smile.
 However, be aware that veneers cannot save every tooth.
 If you have questions in this regard, be sure to speak with your dentist.
-Odds are they will be able to help you determine the most viable path forward for each individual tooth.
-While the wait may seem a little agitating, the end results are well worth it.
+Odds are they will be able to help you determine the most viable path forward for each tooth.
+While the wait may seem a little agitating, the results are well worth it.

 Many people prefer porcelain veneers to regular teeth whitening sessions.
-This is largely because teeth whitening causes tooth sensitivity, makes teeth more porous, and only achieves temporary results.
-On top of that, teeth that undergo regular whitening are actually more likely to become stained after contact with substances such as wine or coffee.
-Compared to the broad degree of customization afforded by porcelain veneers, there really isn’t much of a contest.
+This is large because teeth whitening causes tooth sensitivity, makes teeth more porous, and only achieves temporary results.
+On top of that, teeth that undergo regular whitening are more likely to become stained after contact with substances such as wine or coffee.
+Compared to the broad degree of customization afforded by porcelain veneers, there isn’t much of a contest.
 However, be sure to consult with your dentist before making a decision one way or the other.

 Regardless of what veneers or cosmetic procedures you opt for, StarWhite Dental is here to help.
 Give them a call today to discuss your treatment options and find the procedure that works best for you.

 A Dental implant is a tooth made of a titanium post with a replacement tooth (crown) attached to the top.
 Dental implants can replace a single tooth, several teeth, anchor a dental bridge, or a full arch of teeth.

 If you’ve been told that you need to have one or more of your wisdom teeth removed by our dentist, you may be wondering, especially if you are not currently experiencing any painful symptoms.
 So, if you want your wisdom teeth removal visit StarWhite Dental.